Waiting for a Housing Benefit claim to be processed

 Unfortunately, forms sometimes get lost in the post and in council offices.
 If this happens, you'll need to fill in another form and provide the information again.
 If you have receipts for the form and/or the information you handed in, include these with the form.

-Can I get a payment before my housing benefit claim is processed?
+Getting a payment before my claim is processed

 You should get this payment automatically.
 However this does not always happen, so you may have to request a payment on account from your council.
 Do this as soon as possible after the 14 days, to avoid falling behind with your rent.
 If your council does not make a payment on account, you can make a complaint to your local council.